vortiz4/final-project-demo/README.md

 ### :tractor: What needs to be built:

-Some ideas for the future:
+**Some additions for the future:**

 - Date and time of note added.
 - a splash page that appears for a couple of seconds and disappears once the app is loaded.
   - Then loads the welcome page.
 - Add a setup account for new users.
 - Add a Login and Password fields for current users.
 - Have notes to be saved from previous session.
+-  Add a Edit and Delete buttons for each entry.

 ## Other Notes: